 Mentoring

-A large number of students I have mentored are either my research assistants or junior co-authors who typically want to get admitted to a good Ph.D. program.
-The inspiration to help them realize their true potential comes from my failures.
-I do not want my mentees to go through the same struggles as I did.
+Many of the students I mentor are my research assistants or junior co-authors, often aspiring to gain admission to top Ph.D. programs.
+My motivation to help them realize their potential stems from my own struggles.
+I want to ensure that my mentees do not face the same obstacles I did.

 Research Assistants/Advisees/Mentees Placement